For Him, Safety Is Necessary

 Monthly inspections are routine for safety officers.
 But the most rewarding part of the job, according to Necessary, is working with staff to eliminate hazards once they’re identified.
 Necessary says lots of safety measures have been put in place since he became a safety officer at WCCW.

-For example, a recent change that occurred last year was requiring all offenders who worked in the kitchen to wear rubber overshoes.
-Since offenders began wearing the shoes last February, injuries related to slips and falls were eliminated.
+For example, a recent change that occurred last year was requiring all inmates who worked in the kitchen to wear rubber overshoes.
+Since inmates began wearing the shoes last February, injuries related to slips and falls were eliminated.
 Prior to this change, the prison saw an average of six injuries per year.

-Sometimes ideas to improve safety come from the offenders themselves, Necessary said.
-For example, one of the offenders at the prison’s horticulture class noticed that some of the disposable materials weren’t being thrown away properly.
-The offender notified Necessary, which prompted staff training to dispose of the materials safely and correctly.
+Sometimes ideas to improve safety come from the inmates themselves, Necessary said.
+For example, one of the inmates at the prison’s horticulture class noticed that some of the disposable materials weren’t being thrown away properly.
+The inmate notified Necessary, which prompted staff training to dispose of the materials safely and correctly.

 In addition to being a member of the Local Security Advisory Committee, Necessary is also a member of the Department Incident Management Team, DIMT.